Ankitdhir/css-minification-js-uglification/README.md

 # css-minification-js-uglification
 Grunt sample configuration file for css minification and js uglification for any project

-Very basic gruntfile with grunt-contrib-uglify grunt-contrib-concat grunt-contrib-cssmin packages
+Very basic gruntfile with grunt-contrib-uglify grunt-contrib-concat grunt-contrib-cssmin packages, This project help you to create single css and and single js files for production environment.
+These scripts will run on node environment, please make sure you have installed nodejs from https://nodejs.org/ before using these scripts.

+These scripts are completely off-line, so it will help you combining your css and js code on iterative development.

 css-minification-js-uglification is a compressor that allows you to compress and minify your all javascript files and create a single javascript file.
 Compressed javascript files are ideal for production environments since they typically reduce the size of the file by 30-90%.
 Most of the filesize reduction is achieved by removing comments and extra whitespace characters , renaming local variables that are not needed by web browsers or visitors.

 ### Why Would I Want these scripts?
 There are a number of reasons why compressing your javascript files is a good idea:

-*Quicker download times for your users.
+* Quicker download times for your users.
-*Reduced bandwidth consumption of your website.
+* Reduced bandwidth consumption of your website.
-*Reduced number of HTTP requests on your server when combining many javascript files into one compressed file, thus reducing the server load and allowing more visitors to access your website.
+* Reduced number of HTTP requests on your server when combining many javascript files into one compressed file, thus reducing the server load and allowing more visitors to access your website.
-*Comments and whitespace are not needed for javascript execution; Removing them will reduce file size and speed up script execution times.
+* Comments and whitespace are not needed for javascript execution; Removing them will reduce file size and speed up script execution times.

 ### Why use CSS Minification?